Musrat-Jahan/HIT137_Assignment_3/README.md

 - **Polymorphism**: Allowing methods to do different things based on the object it is acting upon.
 - **Method Overriding**: Redefining a method in a derived class to change its behavior.

-#### Application Example
-A potential application is a simple image classification tool that uses pre-trained AI models.
-The application should:

-1. Allow users to upload an image.
-2. Send the image data to an AI model for classification.
-3. Display the classification results on the interface.

 ### Question 2: Pygame Side-Scrolling Game

 ## Overview